 While I was studying in Italy I went on a road trip through Croatia all the way to the Plitvice Lakes and the island of Krk.

 We drove around, stopped, and slept in different places by the sea in our tent, ate pasta and drank wine, visited Zagreb, and fell in love with the natural wonderland of the Plitvice Lakes.
-It was such a perfect European road trip.
+It was such a perfect Balkans road trip.

-Even though many might have already heard about the Plitvice Lakes, I bet this is the first time you’ve stumbled upon Krk island.
+Even though many might have already heard about the Plitvice Lakes, I bet this is the first time you’ve stumbled upon Krk Island.
 You’ll be surprised to see its beauty and learn it is pretty much similar to the more popular Dubrovnik, but yet much less crowded.

 Cefalu, authentic Sicily